enabledhq/enabledhq.github.io/_posts/2017-02-28-marketing-customer-experience.md

 They hold more power :

 - Competition between brands (partly due to the growing number of startups and new ventures) has given them more choices
-- It’s increasingly easier for people to connect, collaborate and take collective action, to the point of us - consumers vs. them - corporations.
+- It’s increasingly easier for people to connect, collaborate and take collective action, to the point of Us (consumers) vs. Them (corporations).
 Think of peer-to-peer platforms, consumer forums, online petitions and so on

 # <a name="CXmaturity"></a> How well are we “doing” CX?